 might do so for the irony or to emphasis the 'ethical' aspect.

 will be pure white unless it has a little bit of pink or something as girly

 on it.
-The girlyness is probably done away with for the virgin's dress though because she's so mature all she needs is a dress that's simple, understated and still strikingly beautiful and white.
+The girlyness is done away with for the virgin's dress though because she's so mature all she needs is a dress that's simple, understated and still strikingly beautiful and white.

 Technically she's a Woman in White

 , but she doesn't necessarily have the importance and style that that character has, as the color is expected of the bride, which takes the mystery out of her.

 Examples can range from the saint like, to a sexually inexperienced woman who wanted to "lose it" or an experienced one who "renewed it" or any mention of sexuality while wearing white.

 This is the basis of the Blood-Splattered Wedding Dress

 and True Blue Femininity